Egemendokkodo/movie-app-react/README.md

 </ul>

 <p>
-  This clone focuses purely on the <strong>frontend experience</strong>, simulating the look and feel of a real movie streaming site — without any backend or streaming functionality.
+  This clone focuses purely on the <strong>frontend experience</strong>, simulating the look and feel of a real movie streaming site — without streaming functionality.
 </p>

 <blockquote>